ydumburs/opentok-video-api-postman-collection/README.md

             'jti': pm.environment.get('jti')
         }

-The next part is encoding the JWT token with Base64url which is URL-safe.
+Then encode the JWT token with Base64url which is URL-safe.

     function base64url(source) {
         // Encode in classical base64